jacklion710/torchaudio-basics/readme.md

 ## Dataset

 The dataset used in this project is UrbanSound8K, which can be found [here](https://urbansounddataset.weebly.com/urbansound8k.html).
 It contains 8732 labeled sound excerpts of urban sounds from 10 classes, pre-sorted into ten folds for easier cross-validation and experimentation.
+No data including the audio data, plots or models are included in this repo.

 ### Lesson 1: Introduction to PyTorch
 - **Objective**: Understand PyTorch's fundamentals, including tensors, operations, and computational graphs.